LSEG-API-Samples/Tutorial.EikonAPI.Python.CompanyTearsheetEstimates/README.md

  0              78663.43974
  ```

-3. Next we try to retrieve data for the three different periods, as required for Esimatesdata region, while laying the results out into rows:
+3. Next we try to retrieve data for the three different periods, as required for Esimates in the Excel example spreadsheet, while laying the results out into rows:

  ```
  df1, err = ek.get_data("IBM",